 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-It’s beginning to look at lot like Christmas, and these puff pastry mince pies are the perfect way to kick off the festive season.
+It’s beginning to look a lot like Christmas, and these puff pastry mince pies are the perfect way to kick off the festive season.
+They’re flaky and buttery, whilst the filling is so fruity and sweet.

 Why You’ll Like This Recipe